wow01022634/udemy_python_quickstart/README.md

 # udemy_python_quickstart

 This is excerceise files from udemy_python_quickstart course.
-Please feel free to enjoy downlownding and manpulating the source code whie learning from online.
+Please feel free to enjoy downlownding and manpulating the source code while learning.

 MIT License